Moh-yhd/simple_shell/README.md

-This directory contains the source code for a simple shell built in C.
+This directory contains the source code for a simple shell built in the C programming language.